Multimodal pedagogy

 Chart using the five modes of communication to explain multimodality.

 Multimodal pedagogy is an approach to the teaching of writing with the focus of working with multiple modes of communication to create meaning.
-In the writing classroom, a multimodal project may combine text together with other modes of communication such as images, audio and video in a digital or traditional format.
+In the writing classroom, a multimodal project may combine text with other modes of communication such as images, audio and video in a digital or traditional format.
 Multimodality refers to the use of one or more of visual, aural, linguistic, gestural and spatial modes to properly convey the information it presents.

 The visual mode conveys meaning via images and the visible elements of a text such as typography and color.
 The aural mode refers to sound in the form of music, sound effects, silence, etc. The linguistic mode includes written and spoken language.
 The gestural mode refers to physical movements such facial expressions and how these are interpreted.
 The spatial mode focuses on the physical arrangement of elements in a text.
 A multimodal text or composition is characterized by the combination of any two or more modes to express meaning.

 Multimodal composition requires students to think what modes of communication combined will deliver their message most effectively whether this is through a podcast, poster or a presentation.
 To do so, they need to combine linguistic, visual, and auditory modes to craft a cohesive piece that effectively resonates with its intended audience.
 This process involves applying design principles such as contrast, repetition, alignment, proximity, and rhetorical strategies to foster both intellectual engagement and emotional connection with the content, ultimately shaping how messages are conveyed and received.

 Multimodal pedagogy encourages the use of these five modes as teaching tools in the classroom to facilitate learning.
 Although lack of experience with new technologies and limited access to resources can make multimodal instruction difficult for teachers, it is important for students to learn to interpret and create meaning across multiple modes of communication in order to navigate a multimodal and technological world.